[Explained] Inverter Block Diagram and Working Principle

 Switching Amplifier Circuit

 It converts the DC power into high-frequency AC power.
-It sends the DC power to the center-tapped transformer in such a way that, it experiences Ac power is applied.
+It sends the DC power to the center-tapped transformer in such a way that it experiences AC power is applied.

 Inverter Step Up Transformer

-It steps up the AC voltage into rated output voltage means 230V.
+It steps up the AC voltage into the rated output voltage means 230V.
 Generally, a center-tapped step-up transformer is used for this.

 AC Filter